milutinke/MCC.js/docs/Commands.md

 ## - `GetPitch`

 **Description:**

-Get the current bot pitch
+Get the current bot pitch.

 **Parameters:**

 - No parameters

 - **Return type:** `number`

 ## - `GetUserUUID`

 **Description:**

-Get the UUID of the current account
+Get the UUID of the current account.

 **Parameters:**